tyanyuy3125/Erics-MagicaVoxel-Shaders/README.md

 * Command-line e.g.: `xs tergen 19260817 50 20 1 0 -10 10 10`
 * Minimal edition e.g.: `xs tergen 19260817 50 20 1`
 >1.
 It is recommended that you set the scene size to 126x126x126 for the best view.
->2. ~~This shader will empty your scene.~~ Set void-voxel-color to -1 to not remove the original scene.
+>2.
+Set void-voxel-color to -1 to not remove the original scene.
 >3.
 By using the xyz-shifting of the shader & the new *world* system of MagicaVoxel 0.99.x, you'll be able to create a large terrain map. (fig. 3)
 * Image preview: